201210302/DeSRA_-execution/README.md

 # DeSRA_execution
 This is an explanation for running DeSRA using version 1.2.2 mmsegmentation.
-You can change the settings as needed
+You can change the settings as you need.

 ## 🔧 Dependencies and Installation
 - python 3.10.2